Journal · May 13, 2026 · 10 min read

 The boundaries:

 - What’s allowed: Overlaid feature copy on top of a screen capture.
-Coloured background fields around the device.
+Colored background fields around the device.
 Gradient or photographic backgrounds.
 3D device frames.
 Decorative typographic emphasis.
 Multiple screenshots in a sequence telling a story.

 - What gets rejected: Fictional UI that isn’t in the app.
 Features that haven’t shipped yet.
 Pure marketing illustration with no real screen content.
 Screenshots whose UI was Photoshopped after capture to look prettier than the app actually does.